bekk/bekk-christmas/post/kotlin/kotlin-code-sketching-with-scratch-files-and-kotlin-repl.md

   tool to quickly verify that code snippet, with less overhead!
 ---
-This example is arguably a little overdramatized (\*), and you would probably be better off just scribbling down some pseudo-code in a arbitrary text file, instead of going through the process of setting up a new project.
+This example is arguably a little overdramatised (\*), and you would probably be better off just scribbling down some pseudo-code in an arbitrary text file, instead of going through the process of setting up a new project.
-Although, there might be certain times where we want to have some code executed and output printed as fast as possible, to quickly be able to verify or refute some assumption.
+Although, there might be certain times where we want to have some code executed and output printed as fast as possible, to be able to quickly verify or refute some assumption.
 A quick feedback-loop like this is also very convenient in a learning phase, be it a new concept or a new language.
 Luckily JetBrains has got our backs and provided us with just the tools we need: _Scratch Files_, _Worksheets_ and _REPL_ capabilities.

 \* _Besides, theres not really much commuting these days with mostly everyone working remote_